Twilio Pay Connectors: How to Connect Any Payment Provider to Twilio

 Smart Checkout Profiles

-Create multiple payment profiles with different configurations — gateway, currency, payment methods, branding.
+Create multiple payment profiles with different configurations: gateway, currency, payment methods, branding.
 Switch between profiles without changing your Twilio call flow.

 Tokenise and Reuse

 Capture a card once over a phone call.
 Tokenise it.
-Use that token for future payments across any channel — web, mobile, voice, or payment links.
+Use that token for future payments across any channel: web, mobile, voice, or payment links.
 The card data never touches your systems.

 PCI DSS Level 1

-How to Connect Payments to Twilio
+How to Take Payments on Twilio (Step by Step)

 Step 1: Install from the Twilio Marketplace